jba123/evm-londoncoin/README.md

 ### Send transactions from controlled accounts

-Send a transaction from an account controlled by the evm-babble instance.
+Send a transaction from an account controlled by the evm-londoncoin instance.
 The
 transaction will be signed by the service since the corresponding private key is
 present in the keystore.